 *This post contains affiliate links which at no cost to you provide me with some small change to help keep this blog running!
 If you decide to buy something I recommend, please consider clicking through one of my links to help support this blog and my family!
 Thank you!

-1. If at all possible on the first day of your period rest.
+1. If at all possible, rest on the first day of your period.
 Like, rest completely.
 Sleep in, lounge about, rest on the couch, and do things that make you happy- journal, read a novel, or watch a funny movie.
 If you are supposed to work, take a sick day if you are able.
 Your body is using a lot of energy to shed your uterine lining, and you don’t want to over exhaust yourself and deplete your “chi” as it is called in Traditional Chinese Medicine (TCM).
 Some of my readers have flowers delivered to themselves as a happy little treat while they are resting.

 2. Pray, or practice whatever spiritual rituals you find nourishing to your soul.
 This is a great time to work on spiritual self-care.
 In many traditional societies, women who were bleeding were excused from their normal work and would gather together in sacred places to do spiritual work together.
 For pagan people, this is the time when women who are still cycling are the most powerful magickally.

 3. Get a lot of sleep.
 The part of your menstrual cycle when you need the most sleep is during your period.
 Go to bed early and get up late.
 This isn’t the time for late night partying or for getting up at 4am for an early morning run – you can do that during your follicular phase (after menstruation before ovulation).
 While on your period, sleep, sleep, and then sleep some more.